➤ by Oma Gerhild Fulson

 Oma and I have made this refreshing cucumber salad for many family functions and it has certainly become a favorite.
 It adds a bright and summery feel to any meal!

 I remember learning to make this salad a few different ways.
 The Northern and the Southern way!
-The creamy dill makes for such a nice punch of flavor.
+The dill makes for such a nice punch of flavor.

 Learn a little bit about me, Lydia, and my kitchen adventures with Oma!